Painting a song

 My Focus

-• ⦿Reconstructed the interaction behavior from a single surviving video and my own memory of the original
+• ⦿Reconstructed the interaction behavior from a single surviving video and my memory of the original

-• ⦿Leaned on interaction-design instinct to read how it moved, then design-engineered it back to life in days — close to one shot
+• ⦿Read how it moved with my interaction-design eye, then design-engineered it back to life in just a few days, almost in one shot

 • ⦿Built it end to end with Claude and Codex as copilots, from reverse-engineering to shipped page